truecharts/website/docs/manual/helm/common/container/resources.md

 #### `resources.limits.memory`

-Define the limits.memory for the container
+The maximum amount of memory that the container can use.

 |            |                                                                   |
 | ---------- | ----------------------------------------------------------------- |